 1 – Be Sure to Remove Foil

 One thing to know before going any further is that you should remove the foil from the pot of your peace lily.
 Many flower shops will wrap peace lily pots in foil because it will keep the pot from dripping.

-This makes sense when the peace lily is being put on display or given as a gift, but this doesn’t mean that the foil is supposed to stay.
-The foil is going to prevent your peace lily from draining properly, and this can cause a number of issues that will harm the plant.
+This makes sense when they’re being put on display or given as a gift, but this doesn’t mean that the foil is supposed to stay.
+The foil is going to prevent your plant from draining properly, and this can cause a number of issues that will harm it.

 Take the time to remove the foil if you haven’t already done so.
 This might solve your problem, but there could be many other things contributing to the issues that you’re experiencing.

 Light issues could be causing your plant to have problems.
 If you aren’t giving it the proper amount of sunlight, you’re likely going to notice some changes in the plant.

 When a peace lily gets too much light or too little light, its leaves are going to start to turn yellow.
 These plants need to be given medium indirect sunlight in order to thrive, and you might be doing something wrong if you’re noticing yellow leaves.

 If you see any brown spots, this is a sign that you’re giving it direct sunlight.
 A peace lily does best when it receives indirect sunlight, and this means that you need to find a way to filter the sunlight or position it in a different part of the house so that the sun won’t burn the leaves.